-A written notice is sent to the parent at least five days prior advising them of the meeting.
-At least two additional attempts are made to notify the parents of the scheduled meeting.
+- A written notice is sent to the parent at least five days prior advising them of the meeting. - At least two additional attempts are made to notify the parents of the scheduled meeting.
 This may mean scheduling additional meeting times, written notices, and telephone calls to the parents to ensure their participation.
-The Putnam Valley Central School District has established the following procedures for obtaining an independent educational evaluation (IEE) for children who are classified by the Committee on Special Education (CSE) or Committee on Preschool Special Education (CPSE) as having a disability or who are suspected of having a disability.